 Check if it's hypersomnia

-If you have hypersomnia, you will:
+If you have hypersomnia, you may:

 - regularly nap during the day and not feel refreshed